lou-cs/company/README.md

 Our long-range goal is to reach over 1000 learners annually with instructor-led courses by December 31, 2022.

 By reaching scale, we know that a lot more XR applications, experiences and content will be created.
 As a result, we will be actively extending the frontiers of XR technology.

-Focus on helping our learners larners, and everything else will follow.
+We must focus on growing the number of learners we help and how much we help them.
+Focus on our community, and everything else will follow.

 ## <a name="values"></a>Values